-The STEP Program Officer and Credential Analyst advises prospective and current teacher candidates on pre-requisites for coursework, financial aid and degree progress, provides statistical data and reports for internal and external use, and manages recruitment and admissions processes for STEP.
+The Student Services Associate advises prospective and current teacher candidates on pre-requisites for coursework, financial aid and degree progress, provides statistical data and reports for internal and external use, and manages recruitment and admissions processes for STEP.

 Wesley received his BA from UCLA in Communications and Psychology.
 After graduating, Wesley decided to further pursue his passion in higher education, earning his M.S.Ed. in Higher Education from the University of Pennsylvania.
 Before joining Stanford, Wesley worked as the Assistant Director of Graduate Admission at USC Viterbi School of Engineering.
-In the summer of 2016, Wesley joined the Stanford GSE team to work as the Admissions and Academic Services Officer.
+He joined the Stanford GSE team in 2016 as the Admissions and Academic Services Officer and was promoted to Assistant Director of Admissions and Academic Services in 2019.

-The Admissions and Academic Services Officer assists the Director of Admissions and Financial Aid with admissions and recruitment, works with prospective applicants, answers queries, coordinates the visiting scholar and visiting student researcher processes, manages faculty area meeting administration, maintains the admissions website, and serves as the main point of contact for all Academic Services event planning, including Admit Days and Commencement.
+The Assistant Director of Admissions and Academic Services assists the Director of Admissions and Financial Aid with admissions and recruitment, works with prospective applicants, coordinates the visiting scholar and visiting student researcher processes, manages faculty area meeting administration, oversees the student worker and graduate assistant, and serves as the main point of contact for admissions operations and Academic Services event planning, including Admit Days and Commencement.

 Tommy earned his MA in International Comparative Education from Stanford University and his BA in English Literature specializing in Writing from New York University.
 Tommy’s previous higher education experience includes working at New York University’s Stern School of Business as Assistant Director of Financial Aid.
 He has extensive experience overseas, teaching English and facilitating intercultural exchange both in South Korea and, most recently, in Japan as a participant of the Japan Exchange and Teaching Program (JET).
 He has also assisted workers in Lower Manhattan following the events of September 11, 2001 as a Session Facilitator for Safe Horizon’s Ongoing Recovery Program.
 Tommy joined the Academic Services team in 2014.

 The Assistant Director of Degree Programs oversees the administration and system management of curriculum planning and course scheduling for the GSE.
 This position serves as the data reporting expert on the Academic Services team.
 The Assistant Director also facilitates degree progress and advising of master’s students, doctoral student funding, and aspects of community engagement.